silver-deguz/CVML-prep/deep-learning-questions.md

 Skip connections were introduced in ResNets to allow an alternate pathway for info/gradients to propagate in a model.
 It helps to prevent loss of information in deep networks and prevents vanishing and exploding gradients.
 Skip connections fit a residual mapping, so learn delta between layers.

 ## Q: What is a vanishing gradient?
 It is the phenomena that occurs in deep neural nets where the gradients reduce to 0, making it difficult to train a model.
-Certain activation functions attempt to map a large input space to a small output space [0,1] which causes small derivatives and therefore a gradient that vanishes to 0.
+Certain activation functions  (like the sigmoid function) attempt to map a large input space to a small output space [0,1] which causes small derivatives and therefore a gradient that vanishes to 0.
+If the gradients flowing back is always 0, then the model weights and biases never change and could result in the model not fully learning or being stalled in its learning.

 ## Q: What is max pooling and why is it used?
 It is a downsampling operation that allows a layer to represent a larger effective receptive field (spatial resolution).
 Essentially, it acts as a dimensionality reduction and give a compressed representation of an input.
 It increases the receptive field and allows for some robustness in that the output can be unchanged even if input changes.
 No (free) parameters learned.